TheJacksonLaboratory/mergegtfs/README.md

 transcripts requires certain assumptions about the input GTF file.
 Exon records for each transcript should be listed in the order they are found in the final spliced transcript.
-If you are not interested in genomic rearrangements/fusions, and exons for a transcript are not in order, you can use the `--sort_exons` flag to disregard exon order.
+If you are not interested in genomic rearrangements/fusions, please set the `--sort_exons` flag to disregard exon order.
 It is also assumed that exons on both the positive and negative strands are listed in positive strand order.
 That is, for positive strand transcripts, the first exon occuring in the spliced transcript should be listed first, and the last exon listed last.
 By contrast, for negative strand transcripts, the last exon will be listed first, and the first exon listed last.
 One can accommodate GTF files with negative strand transcripts exons in negative strand order by setting the `--rev_neg_exons` flag.
+If you have want to merge files with all exons in positive strand order together with files that have some exons in negative strand order, you can (individually or collectively) run the negative strand ordered files thru the process first, using the `--rev_neg_exons` flag, then combine the output with the files that have all exons for a transcript in positive strand order.
 The `--sort_exons` flag will override the `--rev_neg_exons` flag if both are specified.

 ---